huming2207/swd-esp/README.md

 cycles.
 The remaining bottleneck is therefore short SPI transaction setup and completion, not buffer conversion or an unrolled byte loop.

-The current unverified hot-path optimization keeps the same SWD clocks while reducing transaction barriers:
+The current source includes the following hot-path changes intended to reduce transaction barriers while preserving the same SWD clocks:

 - read ACK receives one turnaround-width lookahead; it is initial data on OK and trailing turnaround on WAIT;